ZQuestClassic/ZQuestClassic/README.md

 **6))**

-The compiled binaries **will not run** on their own without support files.
-These files ARE now included in the repository.

-On windows, you can run `output/_auto/buildpack.bat` to generate a folder with all the required files.
+The compiled binaries require a number of resource files to be available at runtime.
+By default, building the project will copy those files to the correct location.
+They will only be copied if they do not already exist–so you can modify these files (like the various `.cfg` files) in your build directory to your liking.
+To completely refresh the resources file, build the `copy_resources` target (ex: `cmake --build build -t copy_resources`)

 To debug any issues, open `allegro.log` after opening a binary.